FailAcademy/learning/adp-vancouver/_lessons/week-01/01-introducing-postgres.md

 Populating your Relational Database.

-- Use the `CREATE TABLE` command to set up some tables in our test database.
-- Set the appropriate data-types for each column in our schema.

-**Data Types** <br/>
-What types of data do we need to model for our application?

-**Normalization** <br/>
-How should we "Normalize" the data in our schema, according to the rules of Third Normal Form?
+Use what you know to create the **Tags** & **Users**, table!

+Tags will need to contain fields for ID and title.
+Users will need to contain fields for ID, email, full name and bio.

+_Hint: use the `\dt` command to check if the table was successfully created._

-**Handling Ids** <br/>
+**Handling IDs** <br/>
-Each entry into the database for each of the schema should have an id.
-This will be necessary for building the relationships between data in out database.
+Each entry into the database for each of the schema should have an ID.
+This will be necessary for building the relationships between data in our database.

 - What data type is provided to implement and auto-incrementing id column?
 - What are some important behaviors of an auto-incrementing column?